Kampfkarren/selene/docs/src/lints/roblox_react_exhaustive_deps.md

 - It doesn't detect dependencies in nested function definitions
 - Complex dependency expressions (computed property access with brackets) may not be analyzed correctly
 - setState functions and refs are currently not detected as stable (unlike in React)

-This lint is only active when using the Roblox standard library.

 ## Configuration
 This lint does not have any configuration options.